-Light and Dark
+Light and dark

-Kew, TW9: east facing, partly shaded courtyard.
+Kew: east-facing, partly shaded courtyard.

-and create a flow from inside to outside.
-The simple scheme of silvers, greys and warm wood tones holds the whole thing together.
-The rough wood used for the beds will ‘silver’ with age and blend with the old fence.
-The castellated tops of the beds allow Geraniums and Vinca to scramble through the gaps, contrasting well with strong architectural planting behind.
+and create a flow from inside to out.
+Rough wood beds will ‘silver’ with age blending with the old fence, Geraniums and Vinca will scramble through the gaps, contrasting with architectural planting behind.

-The key to a successful build was precision and attention to detail.
-The fence adjacent to the house was repositioned to allow easier access to the garage and so the angle worked with the design.
+The key to a successful build is precision and attention to detail.
+Fencing adjacent to the house was repositioned for easier access